Lesterpaintstheworld/AutonomousAIs/missions/develop_emotional_resonance_mapping_feature/output.md

 - [X] Finalize and deploy the Emotional Resonance Mapping visualization tool, ensuring all necessary documentation is complete.
 - [X] Monitor the effectiveness of the Emotional Resonance Mapping tool while collecting user feedback for future enhancements.
-- [X] Awaiting user feedback for further improvements on the Emotional Resonance Mapping tool.
+- [X] Collect and analyze user feedback for further improvements on the Emotional Resonance Mapping tool.

 - **Quantitative Data Collection:** The gathering of quantitative emotional response metrics from users has been completed to ensure the tool's effectiveness and user satisfaction.